Schofield's 3 lifts No. 7 Tennessee over No. 1 Gonzaga 76-73

 Gonzaga built a quick seven-point lead in the second half, let Tennessee claw back, then went up 58-50 on a pair of Norvell 3-pointers as he traded baskets and trash talk with Schofield.

-Schofield brought the Vols back, tying it at 68l with a 3-pointer from the wing with just over three minutes left.
+Schofield brought the Vols back, tying it at 68 with a 3-pointer from the wing with just over three minutes left.
+He kept pouring in big shots, leading the Vols to a win over the nation's top-ranked team and, most likely, a climb in the AP Top 25.

+''That's easily the most physical team we've played so far,'' Few said. ''We did fairly well.''

 BIG PICTURE